 In the biOrb Easy Plants range you have the standard green plant packs which are available in small, medium and large and each pack has two plants which are different varieties.
 These were the plants that biOrb introduced for their original aquariums - the Baby biOrb, biOrb 30 and biOrb 60.

-Another range is the coloured plant packs which are available in blue, red and purple/green, these are great for adding colour variety into the aquarium or to make it look more like a seawater tank as they go well with some of the new sea water plants.
+Another range is the coloured plant packs which are available in blue, red and autumn colours, these are great for adding colour variety into the aquarium or to make it look more like a seawater tank as they go well with some of the new sea water plants.

 The silk range of biOrb plants came out a little later than the standard Easy Plants but work in the same way, having the weighted ball at the base for the same simple installation.